-For many years, the NorCal CoC has collected data on the relationship between incarceration and homelessness with individuals who are incarcerated during the night of the PIT Count.
+For many years, the NorCal CoC has collected data on the relationship between incarceration and homelessness.
 The question asked was "Do you have a felony conviction?"
 In more recent years, a follow up question was added, "Have you been denied housing due to a criminal conviction?"